magomimmo/modern-cljs/doc/tutorial-06.md

 ```

-The `:source-paths` option instructs CLS to look for any CLJS source
+The `:source-paths` option instructs GCSL to look for any CLJS source
 code in the `src/cljs` directory structure.
 The `:output-to` option of
-the `:compiler` keyword instructs CLS to save the compilation result
+the `:compiler` keyword instructs GCSL to save the compilation result
 in `resources/public/js/modern.js`.

-I'm not going to explain every single detail of the CLJS/CLS pair of
+I'm not going to explain every single detail of the CLJS/GCSL pair of
 compilers.
 The only detail that is useful for investigating and
 eventually solving the above issue is that the pair of
 compilers generates a **single** JS file